click here for a pdf version of my CV

 Graduate Research Assistant

-- Collected and processed ~2,000 eDNA samples for biogeography and population genetics analyses; analyzed in R with custom-made population genetics pipeline
+- Collected and processed ~2,000 eDNA samples for biogeography and population genetics analyses

 - Simulated larval dispersal into the Hawaiian Archipelago using python and OceanParcels

-- Processing parrotfish gut samples for MiSeq and qPCR
+- Processed parrotfish gut samples for MiSeq and qPCR

 - Created a protocol for laboratory and bioinformatics analysis designed for undergraduate students